jeyjelson/FitnessTracker/README.md

 # FitnessTracker
-This is a Fitness Tracker system built in Java using Objective-Oriented Analysis and Design principles this follwoing system allows  a gymcenter to manage members,workouts and meals via a Command line interface.
+This is a Fitness Tracker system built in Java using Objective-Oriented Analysis and Design principles this following system allows a Gym/Personal Trainer to manage members,workouts and meals via a Command line interface.

 ## Main Features
 - Member management (create, update,view and delete members)